sagehillprosthetics/sageprosthetics/README.md

 ## Architecture

 All data stored on Firebase.
-Please email me for the keys.

 Images are stored on Cloudinary.